c-hristofer/c-hristofer/README.md

   <br/>
   All of my projects & research experience are explained in more detail on my website https://www.christoferpiedra.com

-  ### **GPT-Style Transformer from Scratch** – *Python · PyTorch*
-  - Tokenizer, multi-head self-attention, layer normalization, positional encoding, & feed-forward layers
-  - Trained on small poetry & code corpora to demonstrate coherent next-token prediction
-  - Visualized attention maps & loss convergence; packaged as an easy-to-follow notebook

-  ### **FlightPath** – *React + Next.js + Firebase*
-  - Lead front-end & back-end development for a senior design project, streamlining faculty communication
+  ### **Custom GPT-2 Build**
+  - Implemented a 12-layer GPT with bfloat16 DDP, cosine LR decay, grad accum & KV-cache for 20x faster inference
+  - Tokenized 10B FineWeb tokens & ran a 20-step proof-of concept, reducing val loss from 10.99 to 7.62 (0.246 on HellaSwag MC1)

+  ### **FlightPath: Professional Networking Web App**
+  - Directed development of a full-stack LinkedIn-style app with 4 roles: students, employers, professors, university admin
-  - Built secure, scalable UI with responsive design principles & AWS integration
+  - Engineered a secure, responsive, scalable UI with role-based navigation & AWS hosting across 40+ components
-  - Developed dynamic routing for user-specific dashboards (Students, Employers, University Administration)
-  - Features in agile development process: Mobile version, University SSO integration, & analytics tracking
+  - Managed agile development cycles across 3 groups: developers, sponsor, & university administration

-  ### **Makemore Character-Level Language Model** – *Python · NumPy*
+  ### **Makemore Character-Level Language Model**
-  - Trained a 75,000+ parameter neural network on 30,000+ character-level sequences using backpropagation & gradient descent
+  - Trained a 75k+ parameter neural network on 30k+ character sequences using backpropagation and gradient descent
-  - Reduced loss to 1.76 from 3.6, outperforming the random baseline of 2.30 for a 27-token vocabulary
+  - Reduced loss from 3.6 to 1.76, outperforming the random baseline of 2.30 for a 27-token vocabulary
-  - Visualized training loss curves & sampled text outputs to assess model performance & tune architecture
+  - Visualized 3 training loss curves and sampled 100+ text outputs to assess model performance and tune architecture

-  ### **AI Basketball Predictor** – *Python · TensorFlow · Scikit-learn · Pandas · NumPy*
+  ### **AI Basketball Predictor**
   - Tuned hyperparameters via grid search & cross validation, achieving over 75% game-result accuracy
-  - Built neural net & random forest models to predict future game outcomes based on team & player statistics
+  - Tuned hyperparameters via grid search and cross-validation across 500+ training iterations
-  - Packaged as a reusable Python module with an integrated evaluation dashboard
+  - Packaged into a reusable Python module with an evaluation dashboard visualizing predictions across 12 metrics

-  ### **Network Security Testbed with Detection & Dashboard** – *Python · Zeek · InfluxDB · Linux VMs*
+  ### **Network Security Testbed with Detection & Dashboard**
-  - Designed & deployed a modular testbed to detect ARP poisoning, DDoS, & port scan attacks using Zeek
+  - Detected & labeled 5 attack types (ARP poisoning, DDoS, port scan, etc.) in real time using custom IDS scripts
-  - Built a secure data pipeline to stream network traffic insights to InfluxDB dashboard for anomaly detection
+  - Implemented a secure data pipeline, processed 20k packets per run, displayed insights into an InfluxDB dashboard
-  - Lead presentation of findings & progress to Department of Defense personnel, leading to new funding
+  - Personally secured $4,000 in research funding for summer work through a competitive fellowship program and led 2 presentations to a DoD representative, contributing to continued funding of a $591,000 cybersecurity grant

-  ### **Wordle Entropy Solver** – *Python · Matplotlib*
+  ### **Wordle Entropy Solver**
   - Achieved 100% solve rate with an average of 3.70 guesses per word
   - Prunes candidates by feedback patterns & reports solve rates for performance metrics

 </details>